 Clients are invited to contact the Enterprise Ireland Market Research Centre via the dedicated MRC email: firstname.lastname@example.org

 - EI Virtual Mentoring Support: Enterprise Ireland’s Mentor Network has a panel of more than 400 highly experienced business people.
 These are entrepreneurs, founders and senior executives with international commercial business development experience.
 They can offer practical advice, guidance and support at this time.

 For further information email Mentor.Network@Enterprise-Ireland.com or find our more here

 - eiLearn Online Learning Platform - Enterprise Ireland have designed this online learning platform, eiLearn, to help you overcome some of the key challenges facing you in growing a business and making it ready to tackle international markets and grow your business globally. eiLearn is an online learning resource where you can access over 400 pieces of customised content designed for Irish SMEs.
+In the current environment of the Covid-19 crisis, there is new content added daily across the business pillar.
 Find out more here.